Madhu-1/Madhu-1.github.io/about.md

 and more

-Self-directed and motivated Software Engineer experienced  working effectively in dynamic environments, Offering 5+ years of experience in full  software development life cycle, Quickly learn and master new technologies and working in both team and self-directed settings.
+Self-directed and motivated Software Engineer experienced  working effectively in dynamic environments, Offering 6+ years of experience in full  software development life cycle, Quickly learn and master new technologies and working in both team and self-directed settings.

 ### More Information

-For more information, please refer to [My resume](../resume.html)
+For more information, please refer to [Resume](../resume.html)

 ### Contact me